frzam/hail/README.md

 ## About

-Today we spend lots of time in terminal and there are lots of command and scripts that we have to remember and if we forget then we have to dig into history to look. **hail** lets you save all those useful and frequently useful commands or scripts with some alias so you can use the alias to print or directly run the command in terminal.
+Today we spend lots of time in terminal and there are lots of command and scripts that we have to remember and if we forget then we have to dig into history to look. **hail** lets you save all those useful and frequently used commands or scripts with some alias so you can use the alias to print or directly run the command in terminal.

 **hail** has built in *fuzzy search* so you don't even have to remember complete alias name, you can simply write few alphabets of alias and you will be presented with matching alias.